|

 hands were badly blistered and burned.
 He did not breathe any

-of the flames, however, and according to his physician, his condition
+of the flames, however, and according to his physician, his

-are healed, the doctor stated.
+before the burns are healed, the doctor stated.

 While fire engines were held up for four minutes